 - Outfit weapons: 350 gold each

-Browse the complete ESO Dye Collection list to see which colour you'd like to unlock!
+Browse the complete ESO Dye Collection list to see all available colors and which achievements unlock them.

 Additional Outfit Slots